 Another neurologic use of botulinum is for treatment of excessive salivation (sialorrhea), usually in Parkinson’s patients.

 Over the past quarter century, Dr. Itkin has developed injection techniques geared to individual patients.
 Each patient is unique in their expression of dystonia or spasticity and requires an individual injection protocol.
-Contact our Chicago area clinic to learn more about whether Botox may be appropriate for your needs.
+Contact our Palos Heights clinic to learn more about whether Botox may be appropriate for your needs.